 John Arne Sæterøy (aka Jason) is a Norwegian comic book artist [[GermansLoveDavidHasselhoff known throughout Belgium and France]] for writing/drawing highly stylized "silent comics".
-His work tends to look like early silent cartoons, with definite influence from old newspaper comics (particularly series like ''KrazyKat'').
+His work tends to look like early silent cartoons, with definite influence from old newspaper comics (particularly series like ''ComicStrip/KrazyKat'').

 [[WhatDoYouMeanItsNotForKids Not for kids.]]

 * Tell Me Something (2004)